 What is digital transformation?

-Here’s how Gather defines it: “The process of leveraging emerging technology and supporting skills to build a robust new business model.”
+Here’s how Gartner defines it: “The process of leveraging emerging technology and supporting skills to build a robust new business model.”

 Why should you transform your business into the digital space?